Josh Doctson: Washington Redskins

-Doctson was drafted in the first round, 22nd overall, by the Washington Redskins in the 2016 NFL Draft.
+Doctson was drafted in the first round, 22nd overall, by the Washington Redskins in the 2016 NFL draft.
 Doctson sat out the preseason due to an Achilles injury.
 He made his first career reception in the season opener in a 16–38 loss on Monday Night Football to the Pittsburgh Steelers.
 During pregame warmups in Week 3 against the New York Giants, Doctson aggravated his Achilles injury keeping him sidelined until October 21, 2016, when he was placed on injured reserve.

 In a 2017 game against the Oakland Raiders, Doctson recorded his first career touchdown on a 52-yard reception.
 He recorded an 11-yard touchdown reception in the win over the San Francisco 49ers.
 Doctson made an essential diving 38-yard reception against the Seattle Seahawks with less than two minutes and setting up the Redskins at the one yard marker in Seahawks' territory.
 The following play running back Rob Kelley scored a touchdown winning the game for the Redskins with a final score of 17–14.
-In the Thanksgiving game over the New York Giants, he scored the final touchdown that gave the Redskins both the lead and win.
+In the Thanksgiving game over the Giants, he scored the final touchdown that gave the Redskins both the lead and win.

 In 2018, Doctson played in 15 games with 12 starts, finishing as the Redskins second-leading receiver with 44 catches for 532 yards and two touchdowns.
 On May 1, 2019, the Redskins declined the fifth-year option on Doctson's contract, making him a free agent in 2020.
 On August 31, 2019, the Redskins released Doctson.

 Minnesota Vikings

 On September 2, 2019, Doctson signed with the Minnesota Vikings on a one-year deal.
 He was placed on injured reserve on September 12, 2019.
 He was designated for return from injured reserve on October 30, 2019, and began practicing with the team again.
-He was activated on November 15, 2019 prior to Week 11.
+He was activated on November 15, 2019, prior to Week 11.
 He played seven snaps without making a reception in the Vikings' 27–23 comeback win over the Denver Broncos, but was waived on November 26, 2019.

 New York Jets

 On February 22, 2020, Doctson signed with the New York Jets.
 On August 6, 2020, he announced he would opt out of the 2020 season due to the COVID-19 pandemic.
-According to reports, Doctson was set on traveling to Africa for a humanitarian mission, because he “feels that his calling is to help the underprivileged at this time.”
+According to reports, Doctson was set on traveling to Africa for a humanitarian mission, because he "feels that his calling is to help the underprivileged at this time".
 Doctson was released on May 7, 2021.